ProServices supply arrangement

 2. Security requirement

-2.5 The requirements to be procured under this SA are subject to the requirements in the SRCLs identified in each individual bid solicitation.
-Samples of possible SRCLs are accessible through the Common centralized professional services: Security requirement checklists but other SRCL's may be used.
-Each bid solicitation will identify the SRCL that will apply to any resulting contract.
+There is no security requirement applicable to the resulting Supply Arrangement, Contracts issued under an SA are subject to the requirements in the Security Requirement Check Lists (SRCLs) identified in each individual Request for Proposal issued by Clients.
+Common SRCLs are accessible through the Centralized Professional Services System (CPSS) web site at Common centralized professional services: Security requirement check lists but other SRCLs may be used.
+Each Request for Proposal will identify the SRCLs that will apply to any resulting contract.

 3. Standard clauses and conditions